MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cluster-extension-deployment-errors.md

 ### Unable to download the Helm chart from the repo url

 When connectivity problems occur between the cluster and the firewall, coupled with egress block problems, this error occurs.
-To resolve this issue, refer to [Network Rules for Clusters](/azure/aks/outbound-rules-control-egress).
+To resolve this issue, refer to [Outbound network and FQDN rules for Azure Kubernetes Service (AKS) clusters](/azure/aks/outbound-rules-control-egress).

 ### Helm chart rendering failed with given values